sts4222/nap-demo/README.md

 docker-node-ip ansible_user=username

-You can run ansible command or use the script:
+You can run the ansible command from the script below after you updated "path-to-my-keys" in this script:

 >> update_myapp1.sh